tjands/SubModuleA/README.md

 This is SubModuleA

-SubModuleA has a new update
+SubModuleA has a new update!!